penseipublicidade/website/docs/controls/bottomsheet.md

 Set to `True` to display a bottom sheet.

+Defaults to `False`.

 ### `show_drag_handle`

 Whether to display drag handle at the top of sheet or not.

 ### `use_safe_area`

 Specifies whether the sheet will avoid system intrusions on the top, left, and right.

 Defaults to `False`.

 ## Events